flow-state-15/mod-5-extra-resources/assets/solo-week-question-protocol.md

 When posting on Slack please include:

-1. The problem you’re facing.
+1. The problem you’re facing: what you expect to happen vs what is actually happening.
-2. Screenshots of relevant code and/or errors.
+3. Screenshots of relevant code and/or errors.
-3. How you’ve tried to fix the problem
+4. Important!!
+How you’ve tried to fix the problem

 Reminders: